nevertry/laughing-dangerzone/apiary.md

             "message": "Successfully registered",
             "data": {
                 "name": "Diponegoro",
-                "email": "diponegoro@riddle.nusa",
+                "email": "diponegoro@riddle.box",
                 "riddle": {
                     "id": 2,
                     "type": "text",
-                    "description": "This lake is the largest volcanic lake in the world and is in Sumatra, Indonesia.
+                    "content": "This lake is the largest volcanic lake in the world and is in Sumatra, Indonesia.
 Samosir island within the lake is an island within the island of Sumatra.", "question": "What is the name of largest lake in Indonesia?", "clues": [
                         "L1",